josdejong/workerpool/README.md

     });
 ```

-Note that both function and arguments must be static and stringifiable, as they need to be send to the worker in a serialized form.
+Note that both function and arguments must be static and stringifiable, as they need to be sent to the worker in a serialized form.
 In case of large functions or function arguments, the overhead of sending the data to the worker can be significant.

 ### Dedicated workers